allenloves/SuperSampler/README.md

 SuperSampler is a sampler synthesizer project on SuperCollider.
 The sampler is applying audio content analysis techniques to make decisions on sample processing.

-##Dependences
+##Install

+###Install Dependences

 SuperSampler is using SCMIR to extract data form sampled sounds.
 Download SCMIR at:

 http://composerprogrammer.com/code.html

+unzip, and put it under ~/Library/Application Supprt/SuperCollider/Extensions/

-Also, SuperSampler is depended on welib Quark, it should be automatically installed when you install the SuperSampler Quark.
+Also, SuperSampler is depended on wslib Quark, it should be automatically installed when you install the SuperSampler Quark.

-##Install
+###Install SuperSampler
 SuperSampler is now a Quark, in SuperCollider type:

 ```supercollider